 The structured Chunk Metadata contains information on how to interpret the data in the Structured Chunk.
 Note that the offset of the first section of the structured chunk (the encoded selection in the initial application) is not specified in the Structured Chunk Metadata as it is presumed to be zero.

-While we don’t propose to implement variablelength data at this time, in the dense / variablelength case, the encoded selection would be absent, and the offset of the fixed length data would be zero.
+While we don’t propose to implement variable-length data at this time, in the dense / variable-length case, the encoded selection would be absent, and the offset of the fixed length data would be zero.

 Table 1: Structured Chunk Metadata